byamashiro/Python_Projects/README.md

 # Current Errors and Pressing Tasks

 ### Plot input sequence
+- Implement a feature to skip initial plotting and skip to the projection plotting.
 - Create an input sequence for plotting.
 If the user picks a string, only allow non-strings to be plot against.
 Have input if there will be multiple second axis rather than subplot features.
 Include hammer projection in the initial option.

 ### Cityin and Cityout data columns
+- Current implementation uses capital cities worldwide, but the problem lies in the excessive amount of cities in Africa.
+When using the flight map, the code will show most flights trajectories tracing to Africa.
+Airport latitude and longitudes will be implemented for airports rather than cities to accurately represent flight trajectories.
 - Add cities that have international airports.
 As the toip and fmip, there will be a pair of two cities.
 Eventually plots will be generated with trajectories from the cityin to cityout.

 ### Corruption errors when parsing full dataframe